 No problem, right?
 We can just grow more corn, raise more chickens, catch more fish . . . if only it were that easy!

 Today, over 815 million people are malnourished or food insecure, yet in three decades the world will demand 60% more food than we currently produce.
-If we can’t feed everyone today; how will we possibly tomorrow?
+If we can’t feed everyone today, how will we possibly feed even more tomorrow?

 What if I told you the answer may be in the food that we already produce?

 Currently, less than 3% of food waste is recovered or recycled.
 This is true mainly because, to date, there is no economical way to recover these nutrients.
-The answer may be black soldier flies and their ability to efficiently convert organic waste into sustainable sources of nutrients for pet feeds, aquaculture and agricultural feeds.
+One promising solution may be the black soldier fly and its ability to efficiently convert organic waste into sustainable sources of nutrients for pet, aquaculture, and agricultural feeds.

 BSF larvae convert roughly 20% of organic food waste into larval mass.
 Once grown, the larvae are harvested and made into a variety of valuable products.
 We will talk more about these in future blog posts, but the main focus of the insect production industry is the “meal” made from black soldier fly larvae.

 The hope is this insect meal will supplement and relieve stress on the fish meal market.
 Currently, a large portion of the fish caught from the oceans is processed and made into a fish meal.
 Fish meal is an inexpensive source of protein often incorporated into agricultural feeds and then fed to hogs, chickens, and farmed fish.

 Today’s generation is writing checks that tomorrows oceans can’t cash, and we need to be working on alternatives.
 How great would it be if we could use a waste stream that is an environmental liability to help relieve the stress on our oceans?

 © 2021 Soldier Fly Technologies, All Rights Reserved